 - Inappropriate content.

+- Deepfakes images, video or audio.

 - Ignoring age restrictions and communicating with unknown adults or other children (which make children vulnerable to bullying and grooming).

 - Grooming and sexual abuse.

 - Sharing personal information.

 - Gambling or running up debts.

 - Cyber Bullying.

+- Inappropriate use of AI chatrooms / Chatbots.